Back to articles list Articles Cookbook

 Finally, is it relevant and important to debate the proper way to pronounce SQL?
 Some users believe that it is.

-Do you have your own preference for saying "SQL?"
+So, do you have your own preference for saying "SQL?"

 Don't forget to check our SQL courses offer at LearnSQL.com.
-We have over 60 SQL courses at different level of proficiency.
+We have over 60 SQL courses at different levels of proficiency.
 You'll find something for yourself, whether you're a beginner, a seasoned professional, or you're just looking for practice.